@sphido/hashtags v3.1.0 source

 hashtags(page, dirent)

 The hashtags() function searches for all hashtags in page.content.
 If the page.content property is empty, the function will automatically load the file content.
-All found tags are then stored in the page.tags property as an array.
+All found tags are then stored in the page.tags property as a Set.
 The function also automatically replaces hashtags with Markdown syntax for links in the format [#hash](/tag/hash).

 import { getPages, allPages } from '@sphido/core';